NREL/EnergyPlus/design/FY2019/MultiplePartialHVACInOneZoneWithFractions.md

 **Noel Merket, NREL**

  - 4 January 2019 - Original NFP
+ - 9 January 2019 - Revision to use sequential loads (Option B)

 ## Justification for New Feature ##